 The average American consumes 100 gallons of water each day, according to the United States Environmental Protection Agency.
-Roughly 30 percent is for outdoor use, but this quantity often increases in dry climates, such as the U.S. Southwest where it can account for 60%.
-Using water-smart landscaping techniques provides a great opportunity to dramatically reduce your water footprint, while maintaining an attractive garden and saving time.
+Roughly 30 percent is for outdoor use, but this quantity often increases in dry climates, such as the U.S. Southwest where it can account for 60 percent.
+Using water-smart landscaping techniques provides a great opportunity to dramatically reduce your water footprint while maintaining an attractive garden and saving time.

 The two basic strategies include: selecting trees, shrubs, and plants that require little or no irrigation in your climate and using water-saving techniques when irrigating.

 Carefully considering the water requirements of plants before selecting them is crucial, especially for perennials.
 Matt Vance, a conservation biologist recommends using locally native plants because they require less water.
 There may be a greater water demand when first establishing the plants, but after they are established, they will require less water than ornamentals and turfgrass.

 Many local universities have extension offices or garden experts that can provide valuable advice on this topic.
 Because turfgrass requires significant amounts of water, reduce the size of your lawns if you live in a climate that lacks significant rainfall.
 Another water-saving strategy is to allow lawns to turn brown during times of light rainfall.